mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/optimized-experience.en.md

 In a checkout, the user must choose between different options throughout the payment process, such as the type of delivery, payment methods, number of installments, among others.
 In this process, the conversion can vary according to different factors and the context of each one.

-Therefore, **offer options** that include different possible variables and order them in descending order, taking into account the most used or beneficial for your customers.
+Therefore, **offer options** that include different possible variables and write them in descending order, taking into account the most used or beneficial for your customers.
 However, we recommend **offering only the most common ones** because otherwise you can confuse and hinder the selection process.

 * Use **radio buttons** when there are few options and you can only choose one of them
 * Offer **dropdowns** when there are several options and you don't want to take up so much screen space
-* Use **cards** when it comes to options visual options, among others.
+* Use **cards** when it comes to visual options, among others.

 In addition, you can add the most outstanding value propositions in each option to help the user have more information to make a decision.